User Guide

 Missing Earlier Service History

-If you add a bike with existing mileage and no prior service records yet, some items may appear due soon or overdue.
+If you add a vehicle with existing mileage and no prior service records yet, some items may appear due soon or overdue.
 A blue banner on the dashboard explains that Moto Shed is currently tracking from the purchase date and odometer reading you entered, and encourages you to add previous maintenance records to improve accuracy.

 Alerts on the Dashboard

 Overdue maintenance, upcoming service warnings, registration and insurance expirations, and safety recall notices all surface directly on the Home dashboard — there's no separate alerts page.
-If you have device notifications enabled, Moto Shed will also send local push notifications for predictive and past-due alerts based on your riding pace.
+If you have device notifications enabled, Moto Shed will also send local push notifications for predictive and past-due alerts based on your mileage pace.

 Logging a Service from the Dashboard